turboapps/docs/building/working_with_turbo_studio/j-msi.md

 ### MSI

-You can build your standalone executable into a MSI that is ready to deploy in your environment.
+You can build your standalone executable into an MSI that is ready to deploy in your environment.
 The MSI can be configured to include applicaion shortcuts and file associations.

 #### MSI Settings

 ![](/docs/building/working_with_turbo_studio/msi1.png)

-The following is a table of descriptions of the settings that you can use for MSI outputs from Turbo Studio.
+The following table includes descriptions of the settings that you can use for MSI outputs.

 <table>
 	<tr>